NavyBlueCheese/falling-sand/README.md

 ### Web (WebAssembly via Emscripten)

-The browser build at the link above is produced from the *same* source — the main loop is wrapped in `emscripten_set_main_loop` (see `src/main.cpp`) and SDL2 / SDL2_ttf come from Emscripten's built-in ports.
+The browser build at the link above is produced from the *same* source, the main loop is wrapped in `emscripten_set_main_loop` (see `src/main.cpp`) and SDL2 / SDL2_ttf come from Emscripten's built-in ports.
 The compiled site lives in `docs/` and is served by GitHub Pages.